TaYaKi71751/gukbi/Memo-TOMCAT-JDBC-PROJECT.md

 );
 -- Orders Table
 CREATE TABLE ORDERS (
-    order_id NUMBER PRIMARY KEY,          -- Primary key for the orders table product_id NUMBER,                    -- Foreign key for product qty NUMBER,
+    order_id NUMBER GENERATED ALWAYS AS IDENTITY PRIMARY KEY,          -- Primary key for the orders table product_id NUMBER,                    -- Foreign key for product qty NUMBER,
-    order_date TIMESTAMP,   -- Date and time when the order was placed end_date TIMESTAMP      -- Date and time when the order was completed or ended team_id NUMBER,                       -- Foreign key for team color_id NUMBER,                      -- Foreign key for color address VARCHAR(3000),                -- Customer's address for the order
+    order_date DATE,                      -- Date and time when the order was placed end_date DATE,                        -- Date and time when the order was completed or ended team_id NUMBER,                       -- Foreign key for team color_id NUMBER,                      -- Foreign key for color address VARCHAR(3000),                -- Customer's address for the order